National Aerated Water building relaunched for sale at $18.9 million

-SINGAPORE - The National Aerated Water building, a conserved freehold commercial building in Serangoon Road, has been relaunched for sale at $18.9 million, the same guide price as that in its first attempt last year.
+The National Aerated Water building, a conserved freehold commercial property in Serangoon Road, has been relaunched for sale at $18.9 million, the same guide price as in the first attempt last year.

-The sale of the two-storey art deco-styled former bottling factory, which is owned by Malaysian developer Selangor Dredging Berhad (SDB), will be conducted through an expression of interest exercise that closes on May 11 at 3pm.
+The sale of the two-storey Art Deco-styled former bottling factory, owned by Malaysian developer Selangor Dredging Berhad (SDB), will be conducted through an expression of interest exercise that closes on May 11 at 3pm.

-This comes after the last marketing exercise ended in September 2021 with the property withdrawn from the market.
+The last marketing exercise ended in September with the property withdrawn from the market.

-Mr Clemence Lee, CBRE's executive director of capital markets in Singapore, said the building was first launched for sale in August 2021.

 The guide price of $18.9 million works out to $2,883 per sq ft on the total strata area.
 As this is a commercial property, foreigners are eligible to purchase it and there will be no additional buyer's stamp duty or seller's stamp duty payable.